Kris Jenner ‘Terrified’ After Hearing Kylie & Travis Scott Are Already Planning Baby No. 2

 Having daughter Stormi Webster brought Kylie Jenner, 20, and boyfriend Travis Scott, 25, closer together than ever.
 The cosmetics mogul is so elated with the the family they’ve created that she can’t wait to add another baby to it.
 “Kylie is so happy with Travis and she loves being a mom.
 It’s the best thing that’s ever happened to her, of course she wants more kids.
 And Travis is just as crazy about Stormi as she is, he loves being a dad.
 It’s true he’s already talking about getting her pregnant again but Kylie swears they’re not planning anything, she says she’s not in any rush,” a Kardashian insider tells HollywoodLife.com EXCLUSIVELY.

+Ky’s mom Kris Jenner, 62, wants the couple to take their time with baby number two.
 “Kris is terrified that Kylie isn’t being truthful, she’s begging her to slow it all down.
 As much as Kris and the whole family adore Stormi they really don’t want to see Kylie get overwhelmed.
 They feel like one baby is enough right now,” our insider adds.
 There are already two babies in the Kar-Jenner household at the moment with Stormi and cousin Chicago West, Kim Kardashian and Kanye West‘s daughter who was born via surrogate on Jan.
 15. Add in that Khloe Kardashian, 33, is expecting to deliver her little girl any day now, and there’s a whole lot of infants in the family.

 Kylie just gave birth to Stormi less than two months ago on Feb.
 1. She should definitely take the time to enjoy all of the precious moments she has with infant Stormi as little ones grow up in the blink of an eye.
 She’s only 20 and has many years ahead of her to have plenty of children.
 Stormi should get all of the attention as an only child for at least a little while.
 As we know from Kim’s two oldest kids North, four and Saint, two, Nori did not take well to getting a sibling and having to share her mom’s attention!